Written by Terry Smith

 This is another excellent trampoline for those of you with larger gardens and families.
 It has been made to incredibly good standards and provides both safety and durability at a very reasonable price.
 Everything from the polypropylene mesh jumping mat to the seams and zipped entranceway is of top quality and you can see there has been good workmanship involved.

-Ampel trampoline’s safety net is made from a dense tear proof material and has 13 padded support posts that are angled in at the top to provide more stability for the net using eyelets, and this also gives the trampoline a nice aesthetic.
+Charles Bentley trampoline’s safety net is made from a dense tear proof material and has padded support posts that are angled in at the top to provide more stability for the net using eyelets, and this also gives the trampoline a nice aesthetic.

 When it came to putting this thing together, I was happy to see that the overall quality of the trampoline had been continued in the engineering and everything fitted into place without any issues and the screws provided weren’t the cheap, useless type that you sometimes get and were more than up to the job.
 The instructions were in german though which wasn’t exactly helpful but it was easy enough to work out for anyone with an ounce of common sense.

-Acon’s 15ft trampoline with premium enclosure is a quality piece of kit and well worth the slightly higher price tag than some of its closest competitors.
+ZERO GRAVITY’s 15ft rectangular trampoline with premium enclosure is a quality piece of kit and well worth the slightly higher price tag than some of its closest competitors.

 It is an all-weather trampoline that can be left outside all year round without suffering any damage.
 This is a good thing, as this large trampoline is not exactly portable and needs to stay where it once assembled.

-Like the Ampel trampoline we just reviewed, this one screams quality all the way down to the smallest details like the stitching on the padded areas, and even the tools and fittings that are provided for assembly,
+Like the TecTake trampoline we just reviewed, this one screams quality all the way down to the smallest details like the stitching on the padded areas but without the big price tag.

 I would say that the safety net on this model felt the best quality of all the trampolines we tested.
 I can’t say for sure why, it just felt stronger while still having enough play in the material to make a crash landing a soft experience.
 Also, for added safety the net is fitted right on the edges of the bounce mat and away from the springs.